Vlascu/TrackIt/README.md

 # WorkoutHistoryWeb
-Web app where you can track you gym workouts. [ work in progress ]
+Web app where you can track you gym workouts.

 This is a Spring Boot application integrated with PostgreSQL as the database.